jaketae/jaketae/README.md

 I'm passionate about generative modeling, text-to-speech, NLP, and recommendation systems.

 I recently graduated from Yale University with a BSc in CS and Math.
+Currently, I am a Machine Learning Engineer at [Optiver](https://optiver.com/).
 Previously, I was a

 * Machine Learning & Software Engineer Intern at [Facebook](https://about.meta.com)
 * Machine Learning Engineer Intern at [Hugging Face](https://huggingface.co)